Calculate Your Personal Injury Settlement Value

 As a general rule, victims of personal injury settlements are not eligible for punitive damages.
 In Arizona, punitive damages are only awarded when the defendant has shown gross negligence, malicious intent, or wanton conduct.

 An experienced personal injury attorney can help ensure that all types of damages are properly considered in any personal injury claim.

 How to Calculate Your Personal Injury Settlement Value

-Note that this formula just shows a starting point towards your settlement value.
-The personal injury claim settlement amount may increase or decrease based on several factors.
-Such factors include recovery length, injury permanence, quality of medical evidence, and the impact of the injury on your everyday life.
+You should note that this formula is just a starting point for determining your settlement value.
+The personal injury claim settlement amount may increase or decrease based on several factors such as: